 We are subject to complex tax and accounting requirements that expose us to risks.

 We are subject to complex tax and accounting requirements.
 These requirements may undergo changes at the federal, state, local and foreign levels, including in response to economic or political conditions.
-Compliance with these requirements, including in the event of changes to them or how they are implemented, interpreted or enforced, could increase our operating costs and materially adversely affect how we conduct our business.
+Compliance with these requirements, including changes to them or how they are implemented, interpreted or enforced, could increase our operating costs and materially adversely affect how we conduct our business.
 New tax legislation, regulations or interpretations or changes in tax policies in the U.S., Mexico or other countries in which we operate or do business could negatively affect our tax expense and/or tax balances and our businesses generally.
 Any failure to comply with these requirements could subject us to fines and penalties, including criminal penalties in some cases.
 The occurrence of any of these risks could have a material adverse effect on our results of operations, financial condition, cash flows and/or prospects.

 Taxation & Government Incentives - Risk 2